 But you may not know how to put it into practice.
 What does each of these elements mean individually?
 Let’s take a look again at these elements and focus on how to make them practical.

-• Features in your product that separate you from your competitors.
+• Features in your product that differentiate you from your competitors (think about conducting a product analysis).

 • Qualities of your overall company that help you stand out.